connor9/community-detection/Readme.txt

+# Community detection

+Source code originally from http://senseable.mit.edu/community_detection/

+This repository adds cmake support and provides a utility for converting and reindexing nodes from CSV files.

+## Original Readme

 This is an implementation (for Modularity maximization) of the community detection algorithm called "Combo" described in the paper "General optimization technique for high-quality community detection in complex networks" by Stanislav Sobolevsky, Riccardo Campari, Alexander Belyi and Carlo Ratti.
 Please, send your feedback, bug reports and questions to: